 Before the Loss Occurs

-First, build an adjustment team.
+- Build an Adjustment Team.
 Generally, it is helpful to identify the parties involved in advance of the loss.
-This means identifying an adjuster in advance of a loss and any other consultants they utilize.
-We recommend that a pre-loss meeting be held involving these individuals, the insured and your broker so that all may have the opportunity to discuss exposures, account nuances, inspection coordination and communication and information flow.
+This means identifying an adjuster in advance of a loss and any other consultants he may use such as an engineer, construction consultant or accountant.

-Next, secure important documents.
-Financial records, personal employee/client information, inventory records, appraisals, building drawings, etc. can all be critical to the adjustment process.
+- Secure Important Documents.
+Financial records, personal tenant information, inventory records, appraisals, building drawings etc. can all be critical to the adjustment process.
 Please make sure they are properly secured in a fire-proofed location or, better yet, stored off-site.

-A serious loss often involves many individuals within the organization.
+- Identify Key Points of Contact.
+A serious loss often involves many individuals within the insured organization.
 It can be helpful to identify who the key players are in advance in sales, operations, accounting and finance, warehousing, management and risk management so that the entire team can interact efficiently and effectively with the adjuster and your insurance broker.

-Create a general ledger account called the “loss account” (or something similar), and direct all costs associated with the loss to this account.
+- Keep Track of Claim Costs.
+Create a general ledger account called the “loss account” (or something similar) and direct all costs associated with the loss to this account.
 Use work orders, job accounts and other accounting procedures to capture your costs.
 All expenditures should be directed to the loss account and should correlate to the loss account.

-Keep a daily log of efforts where you describe in detail what work has taken place, who was involved and what the objective was.
-Keep track of your labor; hourly personnel should be coded to correlate to the loss account.
+- Keep a Daily Log of efforts.
+Describe in detail what work has taken place, who was involved, what the objective was.
+Keep track of your labor – hourly personnel should be coded to correlate to the loss account.
 Describe what work they’re doing, how many hours they worked, what they are paid (straight wage, overtime and variable payroll costs).